smash64-dev/smash64-online/index.md

 <hr class="small">

 ## Cheats
+{: style="text-align: center"}

 Make sure the <code>1.
 Netplay Required</code> cheat is checked when you set up Project64KSE for the first time.
 This is a one time process and **does not** need to be done every time you launch the emulator.
 Start the game first to apply the cheat.
 If you use cheats other than `1.
 Netplay Required` you may need to recheck your cheats every time you launch the game.

 <hr class="small">

 ## Start Netplay
+{: style="text-align: center"}

 A netplay game can either be via `Server` or `P2P`.
-Higher rping causes higher frame delay.
+Higher ping causes higher frame delay.
 Most players will play on 2 frames or less, some may tolerate 3 frames.
 You **must** restart the emulator if another player is joining or any player changes port.
 Servers may sometimes go down and active servers may be found on the master server list.

 #### Connecting via Server